Open Burning can be done between 10 a.m. and 4 p.m. from January 15 to May 1.

 Is Burning Allowed today?
 Visit Fire District 14 to see if burning is permissible.

-To obtain an Open Burning permit, please read the information below and complete the form.
+To obtain an Open Burning permit, please read the information below and complete the form (available only during open burning season).

 The Department of Environmental Protection (MassDEP) and the Maynard Fire Department limit open burning for public health and safety reasons.
 Learn when and where open burning is allowed, and how to do it safely.

-To sign up for a burn permit, scroll to the bottom of this page.
+To sign up for a burn permit, during open burning season, scroll to the bottom of this page.
 If you have a permit and are planning a burn, call 978-897-1014, option 7 to notify Maynard Fire Department and to make sure burning is allowed that day.

 State fire wardens determine each day whether conditions are safe for open burning.
 Weather and air quality can change rapidly, especially in the spring, and fire departments can rescind permits when that happens.
 You can go to Fire District 14 to see if burning is allowed on any given day.